petereichinger/custom-properties/README.md

-# Custom Properties for Unity 3D
+# Unity Extensions

-This is a collection of custom properties for the Unity 3D engine.
+This is a collection of extensions for the Unity 3D engine.

 ## Usage